 Kenneth G. “Kenny” Bell, 72 of Mifflintown (Rockville), passed away on Friday, December 6, 2019 at his home.

-To send flowers in memory of Kenneth G. "Kenny" Bell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kenneth G. "Kenny" Bell, please visit our Heartfelt Sympathies Store.

 Born on December 24, 1946, in Mifflin, Juniata County, he is the son of the late Robert W. Sr. and Frances E. (Pannebaker) Bell.